JensBender/loan-default-prediction/README.md

 - Sends submissions to the FastAPI backend, which returns predictions rendered directly in the UI.

 **Docker**
-- Containerized the application with both the `FastAPI` backend and `Gradio` frontend together from a single `Docker` container for reliable and portable deployment.
+- Containerized the application combining the `FastAPI` backend and `Gradio` frontend in a single `Docker` container for reliable and portable deployment.
 - The provided `Dockerfile` defines the Python environment, installs dependencies, and launches both backend and frontend with the `start.sh` shell script.

 **Hosting on Hugging Face**
-- The ML pipeline was serialized with `joblib` and stored on Hugging Face Hub: [JensBender/loan-default-prediction-pipeline]((https://huggingface.co/JensBender/loan-default-prediction-pipeline)).
+- The ML pipeline is serialized with `joblib` and stored on Hugging Face Hub: [JensBender/loan-default-prediction-pipeline](https://huggingface.co/JensBender/loan-default-prediction-pipeline).
 - The Dockerized app is deployed on Hugging Face Spaces to offer a live, interactive demo: [JensBender/loan-default-prediction-app](https://huggingface.co/spaces/JensBender/loan-default-prediction-app).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>